 Errors in spelling, logic or meaning are like the Fun Run’s final, cruel hill: you’ve laboured so hard to get your document finished, but these little “gotchas” can trip you in the final meters of the race.

 That’s the case even if you’re a great writer blogging about your area of expertise.
-One of our clients sends us every blog post before she publishes.
-She knows her topic (recruitment) inside out, but she’s looking to make good blogs even better with a final, outside edit; she also appreciates our help in brainstorming the picture ideas that’ll help give her posts a boost when sharing via social media (“picturing” your blog is the second of my three tips of highly effective blogging: a post you can read here).
+One of our clients used to send us every blog post before she published it.
+She knew her topic (recruitment) inside out, but she was looking to make good blogs even better with a final, outside edit; she also appreciated our help in brainstorming the picture ideas that helped give her posts a boost when sharing via social media (“picturing” your blog is the second of my three tips of highly effective blogging).

 What if your document is perfect?

-Maybe your document is perfect: if you ask us to do a final edit and polish, we certainly won’t change things just for the sake of putting our fingerprints on it.
+Maybe your document is perfect: if you ask us to do some final editing, we certainly won’t change things just for the sake of putting our fingerprints on it.
 Clear, convincing writing doesn’t need improvement.
 But it’s unusual to find perfection on a page; in fact, the role of any editor (as a novelist told me once) is to help the writer see what is actually on the page, which may not be what the writer intended at all.

 Years ago I was editing a colleague’s article: it was a review of an extensive website all about babies and parenting.
 In his efforts to explain the great scope and depth of the site, he described it as a “giant baby website,” until I pointed out how small that target market probably was.
 He laughed and changed it.

 What’s on your page?
 Is it what you thought you wrote, or has anything unintended crept in?
-For more information on our editing and proofreading services, why not drop us a line and if we can help, we will.
+For more information on our editing and proofreading services, call Sheila on +44 207 993 4563 or Deirdre on +353 21 234 8474.